 Here’s a little list of the ways you can use activated charcoal while touring the world.

 - Works well for acne treatment (mix it with the above-mentioned aloe vera gel and you’ll have a great face mask)

 - Helpful for jet lag

-- Can be used as shampoo
+- Can be used as a shampoo

 Tea Tree Oil

 Tea tree oil is widely researched and is reported to have antibacterial, analgesic, antifungal, antiviral, and anti-inflammatory properties.
-Thanks to these traits, the oil is widely used in cosmetics and healthcare industries.
+Thanks to these traits, oil is widely used in the cosmetics and healthcare industries.